What is Luteal Phase Defect?

-How does a Luteal Phase Defect affect fertility?
+How Does a Luteal Phase Defect Affect Fertility?

 There is a crosstalk between the blastocyst (the embryo ready for implantation), then endometrium, and the source of progesterone.
-The blastocyst at day 7 or 8 (once implanted into the endometrium), will begin to produce minute amounts of HCG (pregnancy hormone).
-This hormone will help maintain the corpus luteum (the follicle that released the egg).
+The blastocyst, at day seven or eight (once implanted into the endometrium), will begin to produce minute amounts of HCG (pregnancy hormone).
+This hormone will help maintain the corpus luteum (the follicle that releases the egg).
 The corpus luteum provides progesterone, which, in turn, supports further the establishment and growth of the developing embryo.

-How is a Luteal Phase Defect diagnosed?
+How is a Luteal Phase Defect Diagnosed?

-No matter what your situation, we will work with you toward a solution.
+No matter your situation, we will work with you toward a solution.
 At Fertility Centers of New England, our team keeps on top of the latest advances in assisted reproductive technology and tailors treatment for each person.